A Sacrifice: Plot

-Afterwards, Mazzy does go to Elsa’s but leaves when Elsa does not want to go out to a club with her.
+Afterwards, Mazzy does go to Elsa's but leaves when Elsa does not want to go out to a club with her.
 Instead, Mazzy meets up with Larissa, a friend from school.
 They go to an underground club where they drink and do drugs with strangers.
 Unbeknownst to them, Martin is also in the club and witnesses a man attempting to pressure Mazzy into dancing with him.
 Larissa pulls Mazzy away and they leave the club, after which Martin stabs the man with a broken bottle.
 Intoxicated and vomiting, Mazzy and Larissa decide to sleep in a nearby park as they cannot go home in their current state.

 A couple of hours later at dawn, Martin covers Larissa with a blanket and uses her phone to dial emergency services so that someone will come get her, and then brings Mazzy to the center.
-Meanwhile, after spending the night with Nina, Ben realizes that Max has been trying to call him to let him know that Mazzy is gone and they don’t know where she is.
-Ben and Nina rush to Max’s house where they try to get information out of Elsa, but she doesn’t know anything other than that Mazzy had wanted to go to a club.
-Ben is about to call the police, but Nina convinces him not to, telling him that they won’t take it seriously until 24 hours have passed and that she has detective contacts that will be of more help, who she then steps out to call.
+Meanwhile, after spending the night with Nina, Ben realizes that Max has been trying to call him to let him know that Mazzy is gone and they do not know where she is.
+Ben and Nina rush to Max's house where they try to get information out of Elsa, but she does not know anything other than that Mazzy had wanted to go to a club.
+Ben is about to call the police, but Nina convinces him not to, telling him that they will not take it seriously until 24 hours have passed and that she has detective contacts that will be of more help, who she then steps out to call.
 When she comes back inside, she tells Ben that she got a tip that an unconscious girl was seen being carried into the center, and the two of them rush there where they find Hilma and some of the other group members, but not Martin or Mazzy.

-It is then revealed that Nina is part of the same cult as Martin and is completely under Hilma’s control.
-Nina’s parents turned her over to Hilma when she was a young teen so that they could commit suicide “for the greater good” of the group.
+It is then revealed that Nina is part of the same cult as Martin and is completely under Hilma's control.
+Nina's parents turned her over to Hilma when she was a young teen so that they could commit suicide “for the greater good” of the group.
 She sought out Ben because of his book about groupthink and the fact that he believes community is an important aspect of humanity and society.
 Since he has written popular books on the subject and has an online presence, Hilma and Nina believe that he could use his influence to spread their message further and recruit more people.
 The woman who Ben had been interviewing through the door and the suicide victim from the lake are both revealed to be Lotte, whom Martin had previously recruited to the cause.
 Everything from Ben being present at the crime scene at the time Mazzy arrived in Berlin to Martin meeting her at the train has been orchestrated by the group.
 The necklace that Hilma gave Mazzy is also revealed to have been the seashell that the cult members who commit suicide have been found with.